Gynecomastia in teenagers is the enlargement of the male breasts during puberty. The cause is usually a hormone imbalance.

 Will Gynecomastia Symptoms Come Back?

-Adolescent gynecomastia rarely returns.
-If the surgery is performed correctly, the procedure is normally permanent.
-The issue is that during and after puberty, hormones are still present, and the body is still in its growth phase.
-When the glandular tissue is aggressively removed, it has minimal effect on any remaining gland.
 However, if a teenager who has received gynecomastia surgery decides to take anabolic steroids in later life, the gynecomastia symptoms may return.
 Various types of illness and disease and certain prescription drugs can also cause gynecomastia symptoms to return.
 One of the main causes of enlarged male breasts after gynecomastia surgery is due to weight gain, which can increase fatty tissue in the chest area.
-This fat accumulation is called pseudogynecomastia or “fake gynecomastia”.
+This fat accumulation is called pseudogynecomastia or “false gynecomastia”.

 What Is the Best Age for Gynecomastia Surgery?

 A parent will often notice a change in behavior when gynecomastia in teenagers starts to become an issue.
-This could be a reluctance to go shirtless, avoiding sports, swimming or going to the beach, and wearing larger clothes.
-In general, when the condition begins to affect a young man psychologically and socially in such a negative way, it is time for a discussion.
+This could be a reluctance to go shirtless, avoiding sports, swimming or going to the beach, and wearing larger, baggier clothes.
+In general, when the condition begins to affect a young man psychologically and socially in such a negative way, it is time for a discussion about gynecomastia treatment.

-In many cases of gynecomastia in puberty, the glandular tissue will resolve in about two years, so waiting for this period enables an accurate gynecomastia diagnosis.
+In many cases of gynecomastia in puberty, the excess tissue will resolve in about two years, so waiting at least that long enables an accurate gynecomastia diagnosis.
 If the breast volume doesn’t shrink after two years of first developing, then teen gynecomastia is likely to become permanent.
 Young men who have gynecomastia surgery often report an increase in confidence and feeling a lot happier.

 Young men with adolescent gynecomastia recover exceptionally well.
 Younger skin contracts and shrinks to the new chest contour, and usually, swelling and bruising will have almost gone within four to six weeks.
 Most teenagers return to school a week after gynecomastia surgery.
 However, it is vital to abstain from exercise for four to six weeks to allow the incisions to heal and prevent complications.